NEUAnalyses/HHWWgg_Tools/Production/README.md

         }
     ]

-This corresponds to producing 100 events of the process: gluon gluon fusion -> 250 GeV Radion -> HH -> WWgg -> qqlnugg, the semileptonic radion decay.
+This corresponds to a production of 100 events of the process: gluon gluon fusion -> 250 GeV Radion -> HH -> WWgg -> qqlnugg, the semileptonic radion decay.
 This will be split into 1 job containing 100 events (possibly minus a few for decays with quarks in the final state, I don't fully understand this but I think it has something to do with jet / quark matching).
 For the GEN-SIM step, the pileup key isn't read, but a default string of wPU is stored there to keep the object sizes consistent between MC steps.

 When running jobs for the GEN or GEN-SIM step, the scripts will look for the configuration file: